California Won't Allow Virus Vaccines Without State Approval

 Newsom said the distribution and record-keeping logistics alone are massive, including a requirement that the vaccines be kept in continuous cold storage until they are administered.

-One of the two leading vaccines requires “ultra cold” storage — think dry ice — of minus 70 Celsius, or minus 94 degrees Fahrenheit.
-The other needs a minus 20 Celsius, or minus 4 degrees Fahrenheit.
+One of the two leading vaccines requires “ultra cold” storage — think dry ice — of minus 94 degrees Fahrenheit (minus 70 degrees Celsius).
+The other needs a minus 4 degrees Fahrenheit (minus 20 degrees Celsius).

-“They need to be stored in an extraordinarily challenging environment,” Newsom said, though the state has done so before with other medications.
-But he said that’s why the state needs an expert panel that understands the “panoply of issues that will be required to ultimately advance this effort.”

 California last week gave the federal Centers for Disease Control and Prevention its early plans for how it would handle and distribute the vaccine, and in return received nearly $29 million to continue its planning efforts.